Skip to main content

 Labor Rights

-• Ensure that the people employed in our operations understand their rights and work responsibilities.
+• Ensure that all workers in our operations understand their rights and work responsibilities.

-• Establish fair working conditions, not only in terms of wages but also in terms of security inside the workplace.
+• Establish fair working conditions, not only in terms of wages but also workplace safety.

-• Guarantee fair and equal employment opportunities for all employees regardless of race, nationality, religion, linguistic background, or gender.
+• Guarantee fair and equal employment opportunities for all employees, regardless of race, nationality, religion, language background, or gender.

 Stakeholder Engagement